Gioambra/Crud-operations/README.md

 1. You might have mismatching versions of React and the renderer (such as React DOM)
 2. You might be breaking the Rules of Hooks
-3. You might have more than one copy of React in the same app
+3. You might have more than one copy of React in the same app the problem probably is reguarding Event.handler : https://it.reactjs.org/warnings/invalid-hook-call-warning.html..
+TODO FIX
+# bypass Problem 1:

+to bypass problem 1, i fetch data directly in App.js and pass the data to new file ShowAllUserv2.

 # problem 2